-Note 6-Stock-Based Compensation
+Note 7-Stock-Based Compensation

 The Company's equity incentive plans provide for the grant of equity awards, including non-statutory or incentive stock options, restricted stock, and restricted stock units, to the Company's employees, officers, directors, and consultants.
 The Company's board of directors administers the plans.
 Options outstanding vest based upon continued service at varying rates, but generally over four years from issuance with 25% vesting after one year of service and the remainder vesting monthly thereafter.
-Restricted stock and restricted stock units vest at varying rates.
+Restricted stock and restricted stock units vest at varying rates, usually 25% vesting after one year of service and the remainder vesting semi-annually thereafter.
 Options, restricted stock, and restricted stock units granted under the plans accelerate under certain circumstances on a change in control, as defined therein.
-An aggregate of 1,861,914 shares remained available for issuance at March 31, 2016 under the plans.
+An aggregate of 2,768,110 shares remained available for issuance at June 30, 2016 under the plans.